Home » Master of Science in Nursing Programs » MSN-Psychiatric Mental Health Nurse Practitioner

 • Why are you choosing to pursue the PMHNP role?

-• Documentation of one full year of direct patient care prior to specialty courses
+• Documentation of 2,080 direct patient care hours prior to specialty courses

 • Unencumbered RN license – multi-state or individual state (must obtain licensure in clinical rotation state)